What happens when I leave the UK?

 Please be aware that your ex-employer will not be able to give you a replacement P45 if you lose the original.
-However they should be to provide a ‘statement of earnings’ on headed paper, which is sufficient replacement for a P45 and can be sent to HMRC with your P85 (although HMRC will be aware of your P45 figures, they still ask you to send in separate proof).
+However, they should be to provide a ‘statement of earnings’ on headed paper, which can be used as proof of tax deducted (if required) to reclaim a refund from HMRC.

 Even if you do not normally complete a tax return, you should consider whether you should start to do so once you have left the UK.
 This may be necessary if, for example, you will receive UK-sourced income, like rental income on a UK property (even if you let your main home) or for one of the other reasons mentioned below.

 If you need to file a tax return then you need to tell HMRC by 5 October following the end of the tax year (which ends on 5 April).

 Will I receive a tax refund?

 If you have overpaid tax, HMRC will send you any tax refund that they owe when they have processed the form P85.
 Occasionally, if you have only been in the UK for a short period, they may ask you to complete a form R43 as well before they will process your tax refund.
 There is information on form R43 and other methods of claiming a refund of tax on our page 'how do I claim tax back?'.

-HMRC will often use the P45 pay and tax figures to calculate any refund that you are due on the basis that it is your only taxable income for the year – even if the information that you give in the form tells them that you are planning to return to the UK and will continue to have UK source income after you have left or will remain UK tax resident.
+HMRC will often use the P45 pay and tax figures to calculate any refund that you are due on the basis that it is your only taxable income for the year – even if the information that you give in the form tells them that you are planning to return to the UK and will continue to have UK-sourced income after you have left or will remain UK tax resident.